-- The Final Design Phase of most EMU systems continues to near completion.
-Exceptions are software intensive systems (e.g., Monitoring and Diagnostic, Train Control and Passenger Information Systems) and the Truck Assembly (bogie), which is scheduled for October 2018.
-The software intensive system Final Design Reviews are scheduled for the end of 2019. - The first carshells were shipped on July 9 from Altenrhein.
-These empty, but painted shells are the first two cab cars for Trainset 1. - Stadler's new railcar manufacturing facility construction continues to advance on schedule.
-The 'Displacement Hall' portion of the facility is near completion and will be used to receive the first cars, scheduled to arrive at the end of August. - Stadler continues to have discussions with Wabtec as the Interoperable Electronic Train Management System (I-ETMS) supplier for carborne PTC equipment.
-PCEP is developing a no-cost change order to Stadler covering the change from Interoperable Incremental Train Control System (Alstom) to I-ETMS (Wabtec).
-Efforts continue to mitigate possible delivery delays. - 'Sequencing' workaround discussions are ongoing to address the current gap between EMU initial delivery and availability of electrification for EMU testing. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor, Safety, Quality Assurance, and PCEP Program Scheduling. - The PCEP team continues to address systemwide interface issues involving the emerging EMU design, existing Caltrain wayside infrastructure, Electrification Project designs and the Caltrain PTC Program. - Carshell structural testing at an independent facility in Dresden, Germany was successfully completed.
-The shell will be returned to Stadler for use in Trainset 3.
+- The Final Design Phase of EMU systems continues.
+Major systems have frozen their designs to commence prototype testing and series production.
+Software intensive systems (e.g., Monitoring and Diagnostic, Train Control and Passenger Information Systems) are scheduled to be complete in late 2019.
+Truck Assembly (bogie) is scheduled for an October 2018 completion of final design. - The first two carshells arrived in Stadler's Salt Lake City Facility.
+These empty, but painted shells are the first two cab cars for Trainset 1. - Stadler's new railcar manufacturing facility construction continues on schedule.
+The 'Displacement Hall' portion of the facility is nearly complete and will be used to offload car shells. - This Displacement Hall is planned to be used for three months of initial car assembly activities until additional portions of new facility come online. - Progress continues for Stadler to engage Wabtec as the onboard PTC supplier.
+Change Order technical and commercial discussions are ongoing between PCEP and Stadler.
+Delay mitigation measures include possible use of Wabtec units being furnished by Wabtec to Caltrain diesel fleet. - 'Sequencing' workaround discussions are ongoing to address the current gap between EMU initial delivery and availability of electrification for EMU testing.
+Alternate EMU engineering test locations are being considered. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor, Safety, Quality Assurance, and PCEP Program Scheduling. - The PCEP team continues to address systemwide interface issues involving the emerging EMU design, existing Caltrain wayside infrastructure, Electrification Project designs and the Caltrain PTC program. - Caltrain and FRA representatives discussed several aspects of the EMUs and FRA compliance.
+Caltrain is currently evaluating options and possible impacts.

-- Continue finalizing car and system designs. - Commence laboratory proof of design testing of key systems. - Commence first article inspections.
+- Continue finalizing car and system designs. - Commence laboratory proof of design testing of key systems.

-- Receive delivery of first two car shells in Salt Lake City. - Advance Stadler engagement of Wabtec as the onboard PTC supplier. - Continue work with the FRA on EMU compliance issues.
+- Commence first article inspections. - Receiving inspection of first two shells in Salt Lake City. - Advance Stadler engagement of Wabtec as the onboard PTC supplier. - Continue work with FRA on EMU compliance issues.